dandtaylor/MetroDelayBikeShare/README.md

 <br><br>

 ---
-## Considering location and distance
+## Considering location and route distance

 By merging the bike share location and bike share rider ship data, and using the `vincenty` function available in the `geopy` package, we can calculate the distance of each bike share station to each metro stations.
 We can then create flags for if a ride began, or terminated at a bike share station within 0.15 miles of a metro station.